Mayor: Sioux City pools may not open this summer due to coronavirus

 "We may not be able to open the pools at all," Scott said at the end of the weekly City Council meeting.

-In a normal year, the Riverside Aquatics Center opens by Memorial Day weekend, followed by the Leif Erickson and Lewis pools in early June.
+In a normal year, the Riverside Aquatics Center opens by Memorial Day weekend, followed by the Leif Erikson and Lewis pools in early June.

 In various decisions since mid-March that have shut down various pieces of the business and social climate for Iowans, Gov. Kim Reynolds has said social gatherings and events larger than 10 people remain prohibited, and playgrounds and swimming pools are still closed through the end of May.